DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-visibility.md

 ### Disable Column Visibility Toggling

-You can prevent changing a specific column's visibility using the [TableColumnVisibility](../reference/table-column-visibility.md) plugin's `columnExtensions` property.
+You can use the [TableColumnVisibility](../reference/table-column-visibility.md) plugin's `columnExtensions` property to prevent changing to a specific column's visibility.

 .embedded-demo(grid-column-chooser/disable-toggling-column-visibility)